dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 ## Schedule
 #### Day 1 (24 October 2022)
 * Morning (8am) : Participant introductions
-* Dr. Baldwyn Torto - Lecture - Why Chemistry Matters
+* Dr. Baldwyn Torto - Lecture - What we know, and what we need to know about plant metabolimics.
 * Dr. Esther Kioko - Lecture - The diversity of butterflies in Taita Hills and their host plants: Any linking chemistry?
-* Dr. Dale Forrister - Lecture - What is Metabolomics?
+* Dr. Dale Forrister - Lecture - What is (eco)metabolomics?
 * Introduction to Journal Club Activity
 * Dr. Dale Forrister - Lecture - A deep dive into the ecometabolomics workflow
 * Office hours -  Review of R skills